-The advantage of this project is that it will not require primary data collection.
-We will be gathering existing data from several different sources, primarily gathered by the CDC.
-The funds will be used to pay two graduate students (one doctoral student in public health, one law student) to collect, clean and compile the data, and, for each state, to create a distance-weighted index of policies and gun culture in surrounding states.
+The funds will be used to pay two graduate students to collect, clean and compile the data, and to create a distance-weighted index of policies and gun culture in surrounding states.

-I will also cover any added costs (supplies, travel, consulting with other researchers) from my own start-up research fund account.
+For any added costs (e.g. supplies, travel, consulting with other researchers), I will cover them from my own start-up research fund account.